 This negative impact on the sperm count as well.
 The sperm parameters get affected in a significant proportion.

 It also results in erectile dysfunction, lack of confidence, and decreased libido.

 Psychological counseling for Male Infertility:

 Even though many times males hide this factor, it does have its repercussions.
 It can be treated by following interventions:

 Counselling has shown a lot of promise in cases of psychological infertility.
-Males who come to terms with their infertility, connect the dots and realise and accept the reality show improved results in their sperm count as well.
+Males who come to terms with their infertility, connect the dots, and realize and accept the reality show improved results in their sperm count as well.
 These men have higher chances of causing a pregnancy.
-It also decreases their stress, anxiety and redefine their role as a male in their mind.
-The erectile dysfunction can also be treated in the same way.
+It also decreases their stress, anxiety and redefines their role as a male in their mind.
+Erectile dysfunction can also be treated in the same way.
 It also results in the revival of their sexual drive.

 b.
 Marital therapy:

-One of the best among the Fertility Centers in Hyderabad, Hegde Fertility, has the best psychological counsellors trained to address situations unique like this.
-Hegde Fertility, is the best IVF Center in Hyderabad, where cost effective male infertility treatment is done under the supervision of best Gynaecologist.
+One of the best among the Fertility Centers in Hyderabad, Hegde Fertility, has the best psychological counselors trained to address situations unique like this.
+Hegde Fertility is the Best IVF Center in Hyderabad, where cost-effective male infertility treatment is done under the supervision of the best Gynaecologist.
 Contact us to make an appointment.